Wondering what all of the different parts of a guitar are called? All will be revealed in my huge guitar anatomy guide below!

 When you press your fingers down on the guitar strings they will contact the frets and determine what notes are played.

 Typically, most guitars have between 19 and 24 frets.

 Traditionally, frets are made from a mix of nickel, copper, and some other materials such as zinc and lead.
 Another popular option is stainless steel, which is much harder wearing (but also much more expensive!).

 Various thicknesses of fret wire are also available, which can greatly affect the feel of your guitar.

-Without a truss rod, the neck might bow significantly under the pressure and make playing difficult.
+Without this special rod, the neck might bow significantly under the pressure and make playing difficult.

 The neck can also warp due to the effects of humidity and temperature.
 Find out how humidity can destroy your guitar!